Optimising Frequency Compensation

 The simplest frequency compensation is a single -6dB per octave reduction in loop gain, which adds only 90 deg. phase lag.
 This is shown in blue in the following gain and phase plots.
 The phase is then always 90 deg. away from the 180 deg. danger area, so there is an excellent safety margin.
-The loop gain however is reduced more than is really necessary, and we can generally accept a lower safety margin in return for higher feedback and therefore reduced distortion.
+The loop gain however is reduced more than is really necessary, and we can generally accept a lower safety margin in exchange for higher feedback and therefore lower distortion.
 One recommendation made by H.W.Bode is sometimes quoted, to use -9dB/octave attenuation, which gives a constant 45 deg. safety margin.
 This result is shown in black.

-Optimising the MJR7.
+Optimising the MJR7

 The optimum rate of attenuation depends on the properties of the circuit being used, for example the effect of load impedance depends on the open-loop output impedance of the amplifier, and for the MJR7 the Bode 'optimum' would limit the ability to drive the commonly used capacitive test load of 2uF, which can add further phase lag approaching 60 deg.